First Wooden Driver Head >250cc in Volume/Size

 1997 – GOLFSMITH Long Jon Jumbo Metal Driver

 Again turning to high strength aluminum alloys for the solution, Tom designed the Long Jon metal wood driver to be forged from aircraft grade 7075-T6 aluminum.
-Through the forging process, it was possible to achieve the required material strength in the thin wall sections that were required to be able to manufacture a 350cc volume/size driver head at the required head weight with the necessary head durability.
+Through the forging process, it was possible to achieve the required material strength and toughness in the thin wall sections that were required to be able to manufacture a 350cc volume/size driver head at the required head weight with the necessary head durability.
 At the time of its introduction in 1997, the Long Jon was over 50cc larger than any metal driver head yet made.

 First Metal Wood With Stainless Steel Body & Aluminium Hosel